manheim/jenkinsfile-pipeline/README.md

 // Jenkinsfile
 @Library('jenkinsfile-pipeline-library@<VERSION>') _
 ```
 2. Create a pipeline.
-In this case, we'll make it Declarative.
+In this case, we'll make it Scripted.
 ```
-def pipeline = new DeclarativePipeline(this)
+def pipeline = new ScriptedPipeline(this)
 ```
 3. Create a stage to build your deployment artifact.
 ```